-Day 6.
+Day 5.
 Poggio a Caiano was the country retreat of Lorenzo il Magnifico, and a highly important monument in the history of grand country houses.
 At Carmignano is the exquisite Visitation by Pontormo.
-See another Medici villa at Artimino, viewed from the outside before lunch nearby.
-The Carthusian monastery at Galluzzo has beautiful cloisters and paintings by Pontormo.
+See another Medici villa at Artimino, viewed from the outside after lunch nearby.